Ruddro Roy I like to think deeply

 My journey

 From Dhaka to space, via code.
-EEE graduate from Bangladesh, building from my room.
-Started with NASA's online events and GLOBE projects tracking Aqua and Terra satellites.
+EEE graduate from Bangladesh.
+I started with NASA’s online events, GLOBE, DART, and EPDC.

 Everything I know about orbital mechanics comes from implementing it.
 When textbooks said “use SGP4,” I built SGP4.
 When papers mentioned B* uncertainty, I quantified it myself.

-Starting MSc in Communications Engineering at Politecnico di Torino in 2025.
-Until then, I'm building tools that I wish existed when I started learning.
+Starting an MSc in Communications Engineering at Politecnico di Torino in 2025.
+Until then I’m building the tools I wish had existed when I began learning.

 Philosophy: Make hard things understandable.
 Show your work.
 Question surprising results.